cypress-io/cypress-example-recipes/examples/fundamentals__errors/README.md

 ![Test failing after an application has unhandled rejected promise](./images/unhandled-promise.gif)

 You can register your own unhandled promise event listener during `cy.visit` as [cypress/integration/unhandled-promise.js](./cypress/integration/unhandled-promise.js) shows.
+Or you can register the window handler for all tests using `Cypress.on('window:before:load')` call, see [cypress/integration/unhandled-promise2.js](./cypress/integration/unhandled-promise2.js).